MrJman006/go-make-things/lesson-8/README.md

 - By default FAAS is stateless, so you need some type of database service to store data.
 Most providers offer some type of database service.

-Lesson 8 has us used Cloudflare's FAAS infrastructure to replace the product list API.
+Lesson 8 has us use Cloudflare's FAAS infrastructure to replace the product list API.